cnlamanna/Project-1/README.md

 Through our comprehensive statistical analysis across these various demographic factors, we gained valuable insights into the music preferences of the surveyed population.
 The rankings and trends observed in the data were further corroborated by cross-referencing with real-time data from the Spotify platform, ensuring the reliability and accuracy of our findings.

 ### Conclusion
+In conclusion, based on our analysis of the available data for the year 2022, the top genres in the United States were Dance/Electronica, Rock/Alternative, and a tie between Urban (HipHop/R&B/Rap) and Religious.
+These rankings were determined by comparing the occurrences and rankings of each music preference dataset against different audience demographics.
+It's important to note that while we had the total number of respondents, our data was limited in terms of knowing the exact number of respondents within each category of a specific demographic when compiling preferences across all music genres.
+Nevertheless, we are confident in our statistical calculations, and we validated our findings by comparing them to Spotipy data, specifically looking at individual months in 2022.